-5.1 Close personal relationships between employees where there is no line management relationship.

-This type of close personal relationship at work does not of itself constitute a difficulty.
-However, employees are expected to conduct themselves in a professional manner and to deal sensitively with any confidential information which one or both individuals may possess.
-Exceptionally, a close personal relationship, particularly between two employees working in the same team, may begin to have an adverse effect on their own and/or their colleagues' work.
-The following list is not exhaustive but includes some examples of this:

-- neglecting work; - communicating confidential or intimate information to each other; - behaving in a way which may cause difficulty or embarrassment to others, e.g. arguing in the workplace; - not communicating with each other as the result of a disagreement or the break-up of a relationship.

-It is any negative impact on work that would cause the Discipline Policy for Staff to be implemented, not the relationship itself.

-5.2 Close personal relationships between an employee and a contractor.

-As above, this type of relationship does not necessarily create a difficulty in itself.
+- 5.1 Close personal relationships between employees where there is no line management relationship. - 5.1.1 This type of close personal relationship at work does not of itself constitute a difficulty.
+However, employees are expected to conduct themselves in a professional manner and to deal sensitively with any confidential information which one or both individuals may possess. - 5.1.2 Exceptionally, a close personal relationship, particularly between two employees working in the same team, may begin to have an adverse effect on their own and/or their colleagues' work.
+The following list is not exhaustive but includes some examples of this: - neglecting work; - communicating confidential or intimate information to each other; - behaving in a way which may cause difficulty or embarrassment to others, e.g. arguing in the workplace; - not communicating with each other as the result of a disagreement or the break-up of a relationship. - 5.1.3 It is any negative impact on work or breach in confidentiality that would cause the Federation Staff Discipline Policy to be implemented, not the relationship itself. - 5.2 Close personal relationships between an employee and a contractor. - 5.2.1 As above, this type of relationship does not necessarily create a difficulty in itself.
 However, a close personal relationship between an employee and a contractor can create the potential for conflict of interests, and particular concern about divulging confidential and/or commercial information.
-A close personal relationship between an employee and a contractor is not acceptable if it involves:

-- an abuse of the employee's position of trust; - a breach of the standards of propriety expected in the post; - a compromise of professional standards; - a conflict of interests.

-Any close relationship between a member of staff/Director and a supplier or contractor should be declared on the Declaration of Business Interests form available from the CFO.

-- 5.3 Close personal relationships between employees with a line management relationship, or between an employee and a Director at the Federation, or between Directors at the Federation. - 5.3.1 New appointments.

-There is an existing requirement for applicants for any post to declare any relationship with any Federation employee or Federation Director.
-Where an employee or a Director involved in short-listing for a post identifies that they have or could be perceived as having a close personal relationship with an applicant then they should take no further part in the recruitment process and should inform their line Senior Leader/Chairman of Directors of the situation.
+A close personal relationship between an employee and a contractor is not acceptable if it involves: - an abuse of the employee's position of trust; - a breach of the standards of propriety expected in the post; - a compromise of professional standards; - a conflict of interests. - 5.2.2 Any close relationship between a member of staff/trustee and a supplier or contractor should be declared on the Declaration of Business Interests form available from the Chief Finance Officer. - 5.3 Close personal relationships between employees with a line management relationship, or between an employee and a trustee at the Federation, or between trustees at the Federation. - 5.3.1 New appointments. - 5.3.1.1 There is an existing requirement for applicants for any post to declare any relationship with any Federation employee or trustee.
+Where an employee or a trustee involved in shortlisting for a post identifies that they have or could be perceived as having a close personal relationship with an applicant then they should take no further part in the recruitment process and should inform their line senior leader/Chair of Trustees of the situation.